rlrq/MINORg/docs/source/tutorial_docker.rst

 Running MINORg
 ~~~~~~~~~~~~~~

-At this point, you can either follow command line tutorial starting from :ref:`Tutorial_cli:Setting up the tutorial` to run MINORg in the command line of the container, or start an interactive Python session (Python 3.9 is installed in the container) and follow the Python tutorial starting from :ref:`Tutorial_py:Setting up the tutorial` to run MINORg in Python.
+At this point, you can either follow the command line tutorial starting from :ref:`Tutorial_cli:Setting up the tutorial` to run MINORg in the command line of the container, or start an interactive Python session (Python 3.9 is installed in the container) and follow the Python tutorial starting from :ref:`Tutorial_py:Setting up the tutorial` to run MINORg in Python.

 Exporting output files